gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-textures.md

 to achieve a certain effect.
 For example if you want something to have that pixelated *retro* look maybe you want to use `NEAREST`.
 Mips also take memory.
 In fact they take 33% more memory.
 That can be a lot of memory especially for a very large texture like you might use on a title screen of a game.
-If you are never going to draw something smaller than the largest mip why waste memory for those mips.
+If you are never going to draw something smaller than the largest mip why waste memory for the smaller mips.
 Instead just use `NEAREST` or `LINEAR` as they only ever use the first mip.

 To set filtering you call `gl.texParameter` like this